Modifiable pointer descriptors are useful for referencing strings or data which can be accessed and changed.

 from an explicit pointer into memory and specifying the length of the data and a maximum length.

-to represent the data already represented by another TPtr
+The following code fragment constructs a TPtr to represent the data already represented by another TPtr:

 TPtr ptr1; ...
 TPtr ptr2(ptr1); ...

-be unmodifiable through the TBufC<TInt>
+be unmodifiable through the TBufC<TInt> can be

-changed through the TPtr
+changed through the TPtr.

 The source are literals which are converted to descriptor type.